 If connected to the public sewer system, wastewater from your tub, sink and toilet goes down the drain, through a series of pipes and to a wastewater treatment plant where it is cleaned and returned to local waterways.

 Where public sewer is not available, a septic system may be installed with approval from the Fairfax County Health Department.
 Septic tank systems carry wastewater to an underground receiving/holding tank under your yard which must be pumped out regularly.
-For more information, email the Health Department or call 703-246-2201, TTY 703-591-6435, or visit the Onsite Sewage and Water website.
+For more information, email the Health Department or call 703-246-2201, TTY 703-591-6435, or visit the Health Department for Onsite Sewage Disposal and Private Well Water Systems.

 What is stormwater and where does it go?